hermannm/casus-belli/README.md

-# BfH Server
+# BfH Game Server

 _The Battle for Hermannia_ is a board game created as a gift by the father of [hermannm](https://github.com/hermannm), a developer of this project.
 This digital edition of _Hermannia_ is an online multiplayer implementation of the game.
-It consists of this server, written in Go, as well as a Unity client at [immerse-ntnu/bfh-client](https://github.com/immerse-ntnu/bfh-client).
+It consists of this server, written in Go, as well as a Unity client at [`immerse-ntnu/bfh-client`](https://github.com/immerse-ntnu/bfh-client).

 ## Package Structure